 - Approval of the Board of Directors

-- The agenda of the Board meeting at which the resolution is proposed to be moved shall disclose-
+- B. The agenda of the Board meeting at which the resolution is proposed to be moved shall disclose-

-- Any Director interested in any contract or arrangement with a related party shall not be present at the meeting during discussions on the subject matter of the resolution relating to such contract or arrangement.
+- C. Any Director interested in any contract or arrangement with a related party shall not be present at the meeting during discussions on the subject matter of the resolution relating to such contract or arrangement.

 - Approval of the Shareholders

-|(i)||Sale, purchase or supply of any goods or materials, directly or through the appointment of agent||amounting to 10% or more of the turnover of the Company or Rs 100 crore, whichever is lower;|
+|(i)||Sale, purchase or supply of any goods or materials, directly or through the appointment of an agent||amounting to 10% or more of the turnover of the Company.;|

-|(ii)||Selling or otherwise disposing off or buying property of any kind, directly or through the appointment of agent||amounting to 10% or more of the net worth of the Company or Rs 100 crore, whichever is lower;|
+|(ii)||Selling or otherwise disposing of or buying property of any kind, directly or through the appointment of an agent||amounting to 10% or more of the net worth of the Company.;|

-|(iii)||Leasing of property of any kind||Amounting to 10% or more of the net worth of the Company or 10% or more of turnover of the Company or Rs 100 crore, whichever is lower;|
+|(iii)||Leasing of property of any kind||Amounting to 10% or more of turnover of the Company.|

-|(iv)||Availing oneself of and rendering any kind of services, directly or through appointment of agent||Amounting to 10% or more of the turnover of the Company or|
+|(iv)||Availing and rendering of any kind of services, directly or through the appointment of an agent||Amounting to 10% or more of the turnover of the Company.|

-|(v)||Appointment of any person in the office or any place of profit in the company, its subsidiary or associate company||at a monthly remuneration exceeding |
+|(v)||Appointment of any person in the office or any place of profit in the Company, its subsidiary or associate Company||at a monthly remuneration exceeding Rs.
+2,50,000;|

-|(vi)||Remuneration for the underwriting of subscription of any securities or derivatives of the Company||>1% of net worth of the Company|
+|(vi)||Remuneration for underwriting of subscription of any securities or derivatives of the Company||>1% of the net worth of the Company.|

 The limits specified shall apply for transaction or transactions to be entered into either individually or taken together with the previous transactions during a financial year.

-- Name of the related party(ies)
+- 1) Name of the Related Party(ies)

-- Nature of relationship;
+- 3) Nature of relationship

-The approval policy framework is given below
+The approval policy framework is given below:

 |Audit Committee Approval||Board Approval||Shareholders’ Approval|

-Related Party (ies) Transactions||Related Party(ies) Transactions referred by Audit Committee for approval of the Board
+|All Related Party (ies) Transactions||Related Party(ies) Transactions referred by Audit Committee for approval of the board.|

-|Approval by Ordinary resolution for related-party transactions not in ordinary course of business and/or not at arm’s length basis or at arm’s length price and/or crosses prescribed threshold limit under the Act.
+|Approval by Ordinary resolution for Related Party Transactions not in Ordinary Course of Business and/or not at Arm’s length basis or at Arm’s length and/or crosses prescribed threshold limit as per the Act.|

 VI.
-Policy review
+Policy Review